 The puzzle style is fresh and fun.
 You’ll find out that finding and combining the correct ingredients provides you with a paintbrush.
 Using the right paintbrush on the right canvas means creating objects and doorways that come to life and that you can actually use.

 The game is short, about an hour or two.
-But it was enough to impress me.
+Still, it was enough to impress me.
 It knows what it is, and executes that well.
-Pleasing visuals, good music/sound, an intriguing setting/story and fresh puzzles round out this surprising little gem.
+Pleasing visuals, good music/sound, an intriguing setting/story and fresh puzzles round out this surprising gem.
 I like how the puzzles develop in their complexity.
-I like learning more about this world, and about the character I’m playing as.
 And who is leaving these cryptic letters behind?